 Who nowadays doesn’t appreciate Gustave Courbet‘s striking realism?
 We all do, but as happens with many geniuses, Courbet was not appreciated by his contemporaries, especially at the beginning of his career.
-In 1851 he presented this outstanding painting to the french salon, which in my opinion is a perfect tribute to All Saints – A Burial at Ornans.
+In 1851 he presented this outstanding painting to the French Salon titled A Burial at Ornans.

 “It’s a debut of my principles…”

-“(…) translate the customs, the ideas, the appearance of my epoch according to my own appreciation; in a word, to create living art, that is my goal.”attr.
-Gustave Courbet, PBS.
+“(…) translate the customs, the ideas, the appearance of my epoch according to my own appreciation; in a word, to create living art, that is my goal.”

 The critics hammered the work for several reasons.
-Firstly, for its size, (h.
-315 cm; w.
-668 cm) which should have heralded it as a history painting.
+Firstly, for its size, (3,15 x 6,68 m) which should have heralded it as a history painting.
 Which according to the canon should present a solemn historical or religious theme, as only such genre scenes deserved such a grand scale.
 Courbet instead presented normal people at a funeral, many of which were of a lower class, which outraged the high-class critics and Salon-goers even more, as they couldn’t stand the characters’ ugliness and ordinariness.
 Secondly, the painting was initially interpreted as anticlerical, because even the clergy were depicted as ugly.
 Yet later, this interpretation was overturned – in the end, Christ on the cross towers over the entire scene, giving us solace and hope for salvation.
 Thirdly, viewers didn’t like Courbet’s technique, the thickly layered paint and the dark tones dominated the scene.
 Somebody said that Courbet painted pictures like somebody blacking their boots…

 A Burial More Historical than One Would Think